csisc/OpenCitations-Bot/README.md

   * Add missing *cites work* relations to Wikidata.
   * Identify the missing scholarly papers in Wikidata that are supported by OpenCitations.
   * Create Wikidata items for missing scholarly papers.
-* When using the Python code, you will be required to change USERNAME by the username of your bot account and PASSWORD by the password of your bot account.
-Please ensure that you do not share your credentials when reusing the source code in your repository.